LAKERS TOGETHER: Find out how we're moving forward. Learn about campus safety measures including testing, face coverings and vaccines.

 A Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) in sociology are offered.
 The B.A. requires third-semester proficiency in a foreign language, while the B.S. requires intermediate-level statistics.
 A minor is also available.

 A sociology degree serves as a strong base for several graduate programs, including occupational therapy and social work.

 Why Study Sociology at Grand Valley?

 - The Sociology Department is a community of critical scholars who analyze the context of social interaction and the construction of difference in society.
-Faculty members utilize qualitative and quantitative methods to develop insight on a wide range of substantive areas.

 - The Sociology Club meets regularly throughout the academic year, engaging in fundraising; social, career, and graduate school planning activities; and providing a forum for discussing topics relevant to the discipline.

 - The Colloquium Speakers Series brings experts and community activists on campus to talk about important and controversial issues.
 Students and the GVSU community join the discourse throughout the year to discuss racism, sexism, LGBTQ+ rights, the environment, and ways to a better future.